 As a trainer, it is not in my scope of practice to diagnose any medical conditions.
 However, as part of my musculoskeletal evaluation, I often discover muscular imbalances which may be contributing factors to aches and pains.

 Improving my skills at identifying those imbalances has been my focus over the course of my career as a personal trainer.
-Most of my specialty trainings and certifications are in that field, most notably NKT (NeuroKinetic Therapy), the entire MELT (Myofascial Energetic Length Technique) training, my Corrective Exercise Specialist certifications from TBMM (The BioMechanics Method) and NASM (National Academy of Sports Medicine) and an Orthopedic Exercised Certification from ACE (American Council on Exercise).
+Most of my specialty trainings and certifications are in that field, most notably NKT (NeuroKinetic Therapy), AiM (Anatomy in Motion), the entire MELT (Myofascial Energetic Length Technique) training, my Corrective Exercise Specialist certifications from TBMM (The BioMechanics Method) and NASM (National Academy of Sports Medicine) and an Orthopedic Exercised Certification from ACE (American Council on Exercise).

 The general approach to correcting imbalances is through a combination of connective tissue techniques such as MELT, RTR, myofascial release or similar modalities and also the use of the Rapid Release Technology device.
 There will be stretching and specific strengthening, typically with low resistance.
 The goal of corrective exercise is to strengthen the weak link and then to integrate it into the functioning of the entire body.